MockLeagues/sqlplus/README.md

 });
 ```

 sqlplus is currently very unforgiving as far as naming conventions go - in order for a field to lazy-load correctly, you must use standard 'java beans' naming conventions on your getter methods; that is, 'get' followed by the capitalized field name you want to lazy-load.
-There may be a feature later on which will make this more configurable, but in the spirit of keeping things simple this works well enough for the time being.

 Note that if you make a call to a lazy-loading getter method outside of a session without having loaded its associated data, an exception will be thrown.

 ## Creating service classes

-sqlplus provides a feature to create service classes whose methods are wrapped inside of transactions.
+sqlplus provides a feature to create service / data access object classes whose methods are wrapped inside of transactions.
 Consider this example:
 ```java
 class WidgetDao {